esper-io/dev-docs/docs/home/emulator.md

 ## Using the esper emulator images instead of factory images

-We will now proceed to placing the Esper provided images instead of the images downloaded by Android Studio's AVD manager.
+We will now proceed to placing the Esper provided images instead of the images downloaded by Android™ Studio's AVD manager.
 This would allow you to test your apps quickly with Esper provided services in a convenient manner.

 ## Downloading the system images